Deep Blue Sea (1999 film): Music

-The film score for Deep Blue Sea was composed by Trevor Rabin.
-Rabin's music ranges from orchestral and choral arrangements to electronic soundscapes, and was noted for its use of both dramatic and easily accessible themes.
-The soundtrack features two songs by LL Cool J—"Deepest Bluest (Shark's Fin)" and "Say What"—which were used in the end credits.
+The score for Deep Blue Sea was composed by Trevor Rabin and ranges from orchestral and choral arrangements to electronic soundscapes, noted for its use of both dramatic and easily accessible themes.
+The soundtrack features two songs by LL Cool J, "Deepest Bluest (Shark's Fin)" and "Say What", which were used in the end credits; the former was written for the film, while the latter was taken from one of his albums.
 Two soundtrack albums were also released for the film.
-The first album, Deep Blue Sea: Music from the Motion Picture, was released on August 3, 1999, by Warner Bros.
-Records and features a set of hip hop and R&B tracks by several artists, including Hi-C, Cormega, and Bass Odyssey.
-The second album, Deep Blue Sea: Original Motion Picture Score, was released on August 24, 1999, by Varèse Sarabande and contains musical tracks by Rabin.
+The first album, Deep Blue Sea: Music from the Motion Picture, was released by Warner Bros.
+Records on August 3, 1999, and features a set of hip-hop and R&B tracks by several artists, including Hi-C, Cormega and Bass Odyssey.
+The second album, Deep Blue Sea: Original Motion Picture Score, was released by Varèse Sarabande on August 24, 1999, and contains musical tracks by Rabin.